Speakers

 With a diverse career in law, venture capital, and product management, Yogesh brings a deep understanding of the complexities involved in providing a superior customer experience.
 His unique blend of expertise allows him to effectively create technology solutions tailored for legal professionals.

-Outside of work, Yogesh stays busy with his three children and, as a proud Kiwi, avidly following the All Blacks.
+Outside of work, Yogesh stays busy chasing after his twin toddlers and fresh newborn, and, as a proud Kiwi, avidly following the All Blacks.

 close